Infrastructure connecting a property to a telecommunications network - in detail

 - if the consumer will be responsible for any costs.

 Once a provider is aware the property has been prepared for installation, it is responsible for arranging the installation of the infrastructure and connecting the service in the timeframes set out in the Customer Service Guarantee Standard, if it applies.
 If the Standard does not apply, the service should be connected within the timeframe the consumer and provider agree on, or (if no timeframe is agreed) within a time that meets the guarantee as to reasonable time for supply under the Australian Consumer Law.
-See our position statement on Connection and disconnection of services for more information on connection timeframes.
+See our guidance on Connection and disconnection of services - in detail for more information on connection timeframes.

 Hazardous, inconvenient, or temporary infrastructure